mastercactapus/watchdns/README.md

 - Configuration via fleet services (in systemd unit files)
 - DNS lookup for `services` and `machines` (by fleet ID and short ID -- used in SRV records)

+Planned:

+- Round robin, random, or default
+- Fallback/backup support (only respond with fallbacks/backups if primaries are down)
+- Distributed health-checking

 ## Configuration

 All configuration options may be set in one of 3 ways: